osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Met in Phase 0-a:** Two replications run concurrently in one JVM with independent staging tables and temporary files.
 - **Met in Phase 0-a:** Task results expose row counters and timings, and the executor aggregates them into a run-level summary.
-- A cancellation request stops an in-flight replication, including during a merge, and the run ends in `CANCELLED`.
+- **Met in Phase 0-b1 for JDBC manager paths:** A cancellation request stops an in-flight replication, including SQL merge and atomic-insert statements, and the run ends in `CANCELLED`.
+SQL Server `BulkCopy` is best-effort, while MongoDB's native merge can be guarded before it starts but has no active statement hook.
 - A failed or cancelled incremental run leaves its previous watermark unchanged.
 - A successful staging load and merge commit exactly one new watermark, reduced from all parallel tasks.
 - A retry can identify the previous run and attempt number, and never claims to resume it.